bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 kind: regular
 ---

-I remember when my friend Will got Animal Crossing for Gamecube.
+I remember when my friend Will got "Animal Crossing" for Gamecube.
 It looked cool the first night, it looked cool a week later, but I got yelled at when I asked to make a character and cut down a bunch of trees, because Will had to listen to Mr. Resetti gripe about Will rolling back my changes the